 This piece was selected for an art book published by Udon Entertainment featuring works based on the vast fighting video game library from Capcom games.
 For this work I combined the games "Puzzle Fighter" and "Power Stone".

-My piece for the NES game Punch Out tribute show was a paper toy I designed of one of the main enemies King Hippo.
+Created for the NES game Punch Out tribute show, I designed a paper toy of one of the main enemies King Hippo.
 King Hippo also starred on the 1980's cartoon "Captain N: The Game Master".
-In that show his design varied greatly from his NES design showing he has a pale turquoise skin color and was always running around with a character called Eggplant Wizard.
+In that show his design varied greatly from his NES design.
+He had pale turquoise skin and was always running around with a character called Eggplant Wizard.
 I incorporated all of these elements into one monstrosity while satiating my passion for paper toys.